Chart Color Schemes

 Age

 The median age in New Farm is 39 years, which is slightly higher than Greater Brisbane's average of 36 years and close to Australia's median age of 38 years.
-Compared to Greater Brisbane, New Farm has a higher proportion of residents aged 25-34 (22.6%), but fewer residents aged 5-14 (5.8%).
+Compared to Greater Brisbane, New Farm has a higher proportion of residents aged 25-34 (22.6%) but fewer residents aged 5-14 (5.8%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and present, the proportion of New Farm's population aged 75-84 has increased from 5.3% to 6.7%, while the proportion aged 35-44 has decreased from 15.6% to 14.4%.
-By 2041, New Farm is projected to experience significant changes in its age composition.
-The population aged 75-84 is expected to grow by 73% (678 people), reaching 1,604 from the current figure of 925.
-This aging trend is evident, with those aged 65 and above comprising 66% of projected population growth.
-Conversely, population declines are projected for residents aged 5-14 and 0-4 years.
+Between the 2021 Census and now, the proportion of residents aged 75-84 has increased from 5.3% to 6.7%, while the proportion of those aged 35-44 has decreased from 15.6% to 14.4%.
+By 2041, New Farm's age composition is expected to change significantly.
+The number of residents aged 75-84 is projected to grow by 73%, reaching 1,604 from 925.
+This growth will be led by the aging population dynamic, with those aged 65 and above comprising 66% of the projected growth.
+Conversely, population declines are projected for the 5-14 and 0-4 age groups.